Why Zinc: Research-Based Reading Support for Secondary Students

 The 21st Century Attention Environment

-Reading will never compete with screens for ease.
-It's harder and, especially at first, puts many demands on the mind.
-Extrinsic factors ("This will count for your grade!") prove insufficient to motivate us to conquer these mental challenges.
+Extrinsic factors ("This will count for your grade!") just don’t cut it to motivate us to conquer these mental challenges.

-But reading is much more rewarding.
-By alleviating many of the painful side effects of screens, the effort of reading delivers profound satisfactions.
-It offers a source of meaning and pride.
+By alleviating many of the painful side effects of screens (anxiety, constant comparison, “scrolling brain”), the effort of reading delivers profound satisfactions.

 What Really Motivates Teens